top of page

 Purpose

-This annual filing captures data on foreign liabilities and assets of Indian companies that have received FDI or have made overseas investments.
+This annual filing captures data on the foreign liabilities and assets of Indian companies that have received FDI or made overseas investments.

 Due Date

-• 15th July of every year for the preceding financial year (April to March)
+• 15th July of each year for the preceding financial year (April to March)

 Applicable Entities